-With trust in business leadership at an all-time low, it’s not surprising that ethics has become such a common word in the lexicon.
+Ethics has become a common word in today's business lexicon.
 But what do ‘ethics’ actually mean for you, as a leader?
 In Part 3 of our series, we take a journey into the Second Principle of Personal Governance.
 In this tour of the often-confusing ethical landscape, we provide signposts for Leaders who are seeking to do – and be – ‘the right thing’.

 “Managers with good personal governance have a highly-developed awareness of their own value systems and ethically responsible behavioral principles.”

 Personal Governance links ethics with the way we fundamentally and habitually behave.

 When making a decision, our “inner observer” is ever present.
 A personal comparison with moral customs will also be a decisive factor.
 So, too will be our sense of what is right - felt ethics.
 As an extension, perceived felt ethics – our awareness, perception and opinion of someone else’s ethical ‘aura’ and behavior will influence our judgement of him or her.

 2 Core Ethical Approaches Dominate